WaitHandle.SignalAndWait Method (WaitHandle, WaitHandle, TimeSpan, Boolean)

 public static bool SignalAndWait( WaitHandle toSignal, WaitHandle toWaitOn, TimeSpan timeout, bool exitContext )

-The interval to wait.
+A TimeSpan that represents the interval to wait.
 If the value is -1, the wait is infinite.

 true to exit the synchronization domain for the context before the wait (if in a synchronized context), and reacquire it afterward; otherwise, false.